-The holiday season is quickly approaching.
+While the Holiday season is a great time to think about gifts, it’s not the only time to give.
 For me it usually involves a lot of cooking and eating and spending time with my husband’s side of the family and our neighbors.
 The gifts we give are often gift baskets that we put together ourselves and that contain items that we think the received will enjoy.

 I have tried to make an effort to include a lot of gift options in a variety of price ranges with no single item costing more than $100.
 Homemade gifts and crafts are another prepper appropriate gift option that is ideal for the person that seems to have everything and you are at a loss as to what to buy.

 One of the most critical gifts of all is the gift of a reliable portable stove system.
 Here at BDS, our team has reviewed a variety of cooking and heating sources over the years.
 The following products are the ones we can highly recommend for any gift giving opportunity.

 BioLite offers some truly excellent and functional products for energy generation.
 One of my favorites is the CampStove 2 Bundle available here, which features a lightweight grill system, cooking system, water boiling system and USB charger.
 Truly a multi purpose kit!
 All that is required is wood for fuel, making it the ideal comfort item for remote self-sufficiency.